blainehansen/votebase/README.next.md

   db_migration: String,
   /// the fully qualified names of all the database objects this Ruleset uses as its requires. derived from looking at the params in the vars and cross-referencing
   db_uses: Vec<String>,
-  /// a list of fully qualified Views that this Ruleset relies on
+  /// a list of fully qualified Views that this Ruleset relies on. not bothering with this since javascript is easy to share with modules or whatever, but database objects relate to *state*, so that's more necessary
   // view_uses: Vec<String>
   /// a list of fully qualified Actions that this Ruleset relies on
   // action_uses: Vec<String>